+Want to help choosing the best bath?
+Well we obviously have you covered.
 Swapping an old tub for a new bath can transform your bathroom.
 But whether you’re doing it as part of a brand-new bathroom scheme, or to add a show-stopping statement bath or more spacious design in place of a functional but dull version, it pays to know what the options are.
-And here’s where you can find out…

-Choosing whether to go for a freestanding or inset bath is a major initial decision.
+Choosing whether to go for a freestanding or inset bath is a major initial decision when picking out the best bath for you.
 Freestanding baths require more space than inset baths because they’re not tucked neatly against a wall, so the size of your bathroom may force a decision on you.

 Freestanding baths may be positioned in the middle of the room or towards a wall, but, either way, they require space around them, so they’ll take up more of your bathroom than an inset version.
 Choose from modern versions of the traditional claw-footed tubs, or go for a contemporary style – either way, they come in a range of sizes.

 A freestanding bath is a fabulous centrepiece for a bathroom, but for those with young kids they can also be a practical choice giving all-round access.
 If you like the look, but space is tight, consider a back-to-wall or D-shaped bath.
 It has the shapeliness of a freestanding bath viewed from the front but takes up less of the floor area because it has a straight side that goes against the wall.